EdDataScienceEES/tutorial-RachelBrown03/tut_template (1).md

 - **Narrower Range for Larger Samples:** For larger sample sizes (e.g., 100), the sample means cluster more tightly around the population mean, reducing the spread.
 Fewer bins are needed to cover the narrower range, resulting in fewer bars.

 ---
-# Applying the Central Limit Theorem
-{: #CLT}

-## Effect of Sample Size on Distribution Shape
-{: #EffectSampleSize}

-Using these plots, you can see that as sample size grows, the shape of the sampling distribution converges towards a normal distribution.

----
-# Summary and Interpretation
+# 6. Summary and Interpretation
 {: #Summary}

 The Central Limit Theorem allows ecologists to make inferences about population means, even when data are skewed.
 For example, in estimating penguin population metrics across different regions, the CLT ensures that as sample sizes grow, the sampling distribution will approximate a normal distribution, allowing for the use of confidence intervals and hypothesis tests based on normality.